 2.3.
 Explore and single out the real objection

 Once you’ve carefully listened, and acknowledged – the next step is to explore the concerns stated and get to the real core of it.
 Many times, what a buyer presents as their objection is not the truth per se, but just a smokescreen they are creating to get away with telling their real reason.
-For instance – they could state a price objection for migrating to cloud solutions, but in reality, they could actually be hesitant to migrate to cloud out of their reservations from the viewpoint of their own job security.
+For instance – they could state a price objection for migrating to cloud solutions, but in reality, they could actually be hesitant to migrate to the cloud out of their reservations from the viewpoint of their own job security.
 Hence, as a smart tech salesperson, you must know how to explore their true objection and isolate actual reasons from ones that are just stated for the sake of it.
 Some phrases can be very handy to that end.

-For instance, in a situation such as that described above, you could consider to respond by asking “If we figured out a solution to the cost angle with respect to cloud, what would be the other obstacles that need to be addressed before moving ahead?”
+For instance, in a situation such as that described above, you could consider responding by asking “If we figured out a solution to the cost angle with respect to cloud, what would be the other obstacles that need to be addressed before moving ahead?”
 Doing so will compel a buyer to share their real reasons.
 If they end up not stating any additional objections, in all probability what they had said first is the only true one.

 2.4.
 Respond effectively after neutralizing the prospect’s mind